 HKnow Your Rights.
 Protect Your Rights.

 If your vehicle is stopped on a Virginia road, you are not legally required to take a field sobriety test, even if a law enforcement officer asks forcefully.
 However, a refusal to take a breath or blood test at the police station can have significant consequences.
 If you are convicted of first-time refusal, you are subject to a mandatory one-year loss of your driver’s license with no possibility of obtaining a restricted license.

-In addition to extensive technical training, attorney Luke Nichols is the author of “The Virginia DUI Handbook” (2010).
+In addition to extensive technical training, attorney Luke Nichols, who has retired from the firm, is the author of “The Virginia DUI Handbook” (2010).
 Contact Nichols & Green PLLC today for a free copy.

 Every Refusal Situation Is Different